-These KRI’s are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the leaders that have been embedded in this practice for years and bridges the gap for both parties.
+These Key Risk Indicators (KRI) are the marriage of the desired outcome that comes from the C-suite and the technical knowledge that comes from the security professionals that have been embedded in this practice for years and delivers value to both sides.

 Practically Applying Your Risk Appetite Statement

-In order to effectively operationalize your risk quantification practices, the enterprise leadership must be able to understand and map those cyber risk metrics to the outcomes that they’re looking to achieve (otherwise why accept the risk).
-For technical leaders, like a CISO, having the processes in place to facilitate the delivery of that risk data in such a way that its understandable to business leaders is critical - C-suite members and the board need this information in the digital age and it is often the breakdown of communication that stops them from getting it.
+In order to effectively operationalize your risk quantification practices in a business environment, the enterprise leadership must be able to understand and map those cyber risk metrics to the outcomes of a strategic goal that they’re looking to achieve (otherwise why accept the risk).
+For technical leaders like a CISO, having the processes in place to monitor performance and facilitate the delivery of that risk data in such a way that developed key technological risks are understandable to business units and leaders is critical.
+C-suite members and the board need key performance and risk indicators in the digital age and it is often the breakdown of communication that stops them from getting it.

-Taking the high-level strategy of an organization’s risk appetite statement and breaking it down into KRI’s empowers risk managers to understand and feed the critical metrics back up to senior management.
+Taking the high-level strategy of an organization’s operational risk appetite statement and breaking it down to develop effective KRIs empowers risk managers to understand and feed the critical metrics and risk trends back up to senior management.

 KRI’s Give The CEO Room To Understand Cyber

-Using KRI’s as a means to empower both business and technical leaders with an understanding of the other party allows both to work more closely and further integrate cyber risk into the executive leadership conversation.
+Developing a KRI effectively as a means to empower both business leaders and security teams with an understanding of the other party allows both to work more closely and further integrate cybersecurity risk management into the executive leadership conversation.

 If you have any questions about KRIs and KPIs, cyber risk, or how using an integrated risk management solution like CyberStrong can help streamline and automate your cybersecurity initiatives, supply chain compliance, and performance management in real-time, give us a call at 1-800 NIST CSF or click here to learn more.